 An interdisciplinary team

-The Vascular Anomalies Center (VAC) at Children's is composed of a unique interdisciplinary team of 26 physicians, representing 18 departments, who have developed sub-sub specialization in the field of vascular anomalies.
+The Vascular Anomalies Center (VAC) at Boston Children's is composed of a unique interdisciplinary team of 26 physicians, representing 18 departments, who have developed sub-sub specialization in the field of vascular anomalies.
 Many of these physicians are internationally renowned for their expertise and innovative contributions to this highly specialized field.
 All physicians hold faculty appointments at Harvard Medical School, representing the following specialties:

 Our team collaborates in the evaluation and management of patients with vascular anomalies.
 This team approach ensures that each patient's treatment plan is carefully developed and coordinated with the expertise of our specialists in vascular anomalies and in other medical areas throughout the hospital.